sinch/sinch-sdk-node/examples/simple-examples/README.md

-VERIFICATION_REFERENCE=verification-reference to add when starting a verification or getting its status VERIFICATION_CODE=verification-code received for a verification via SMS or callout VERIFICATION_CLI=verification-cli received for a verification via flashCall
+VERIFICATION_REFERENCE=verification-reference to add when starting a verification or getting its status VERIFICATION_CODE=verification-code received for a verification via SMS or callout VERIFICATION_CLI=verification-cli received for a verification via flashCall CALL_ID=call_id to fill with one of the callouts created with the Voice API CONFERENCE_ID=unique identifier of the conference you want to interact with
 ```

 **Note**: If you prefer using environment variables, the sample app is also supporting them: they take precedence over the value from the `.env` file.